By Julietta Skoog

 Roleplay

 With it now on the calendar, have a few sessions to role play (yes, even the older ages!) and practice.
-Have fun with it by playing doctor (kids love pretending with dress-up costumes too) and letting them be the one to give the shot first.
+Have fun with it by playing doctor (kids love pretending with dress up costumes too) and letting them be the one to give the shot first.
 Use stuffies or characters to ease into it if needed.

 Use books + art

 While there are some great children’s books about going to the doctor, for this age range we recommend books that address the worry and help teach coping strategies.
 Find Your Calm by Gabi Garcia is excellent, along with these recommendations by Books that Heal Kids.
-Art can also be therapeutic for children, both in anticipation of the appointment and afterward.
+Art can also be therapeutic for children, both in anticipation of the appointment and afterwards.
 Give them a variety of colors to express themselves, staying curious and encouraging them to “name” the worry or big feeling they might be drawing.

 Make a plan

 Use the opportunity to build executive functioning skills by talking through the schedule including the few days afterwards in case they are not feeling well.
 Are there sports that might need to be skipped?
 A plan for extra books from the library or other quiet activities to have at the ready?
 A plan to make up any extra school work?
+PrUse the opportunity to build executive functioning skills by talking through the schedule including the few days afterwards in case they are not feeling well.
+Are there sports that might need to be skipped?
+A plan for extra books from the library or other quiet activities to have at the ready?
+A plan to make up any extra school work?
 Preparing ahead can also help siblings and parents that might also be affected.
+Plan what special stuffy or lovey they may want to bring and a special event or activity afterwards to look forward to (not as a contingent for “being good.”)
+If you haven’t already, this is a great time to teach them about their brain so you can…eparing ahead can also help siblings and parents that might also be affected.
 Plan what special stuffy or lovey they may want to bring and a special event or activity afterwards to look forward to (not as a contingent for “being good.”)
 If you haven’t already, this is a great time to teach them about their brain so you can…

 Be ready for action!